rorm-orm/docs/docs/dorm/getting_started.md

 !!!info
 	The automatic `rorm-lib` download also downloads the `rorm-cli` CLI tool.
 Both these binaries are stored inside the dependency package directory (e.g. `~/.dub/packages/dorm-v0.1.0/dorm/`) `rorm-cli` is simply wrapped by `dub run dorm`, so it may also be installed globally and used as standalone application.
 (Using it directly has much faster startup time than using `dub run dorm` and will not trigger dub to do any internet lookup to see if the package is up-to-date)

+	You can change which tool to show in this documentation in these tabs:

+	=== "dub"

+		`dub run dorm -- args...` will be used in the instructions, which comes with the disadvantage of being slower to run, but does not put anything in PATH.

+	=== "rorm-cli"

+		`rorm-cli args...` will be used in the instructions, which comes with the advantage of being a regular executable that can be updated separately.

 ### Starting a new Project

 If you want to start a new project, dorm comes with project templates you can use: